womanhack-2017/make-the-space-for-chrome/README.md

 # Make the Space

-**A platform to elevate women everyday. **
+**A platform to elevate women everyday **

-Make the space is a chrome extension that provides a command center homepage for female positive actions.
+Make the space is a Chrome extension that provides a command center homepage for female-positive actions.

-**Send a Prepopulated Tweet**
+**Send a prepopulated tweet**

 **Donate to an important charity**